 CYP2C9 Inducers (Moderate): May decrease the serum concentration of Lesinurad.
 Monitor therapy

-CYP2C9 Inhibitors (Moderate): May decrease the metabolism of CYP2C9 Substrates (High risk with Inhibitors).
+CYP2C9 Inhibitors (Moderate): May increase the serum concentration of Lesinurad.
 Monitor therapy

 Dabrafenib: May decrease the serum concentration of CYP2C9 Substrates (High risk with Inducers).
 Management: Seek alternatives to the CYP2C9 substrate when possible.
 If concomitant therapy cannot be avoided, monitor clinical effects of the substrate closely (particularly therapeutic effects).
 Consider therapy modification